dos1/kded_rotation/README.md

 # kded_rotation

-KDED module for handling automatic screen rotation, with visual feedback before orientation change happens.
+KDED module for handling automatic screen rotation on X11, with visual feedback before orientation change happens.
 Some assembly might be required.

 # Installation